shalabhsuman/variantCallingPipelineGermlineHC4/README.md

   3. Job entered in to eqw/dr status (not easy to simulate, let’s be creative here)
   4. Job stuck in the “r” status (Snakemake will simply wait under this situation, which is expected and not very harmful, other than wasting computational time until the user realizes it)
   5. Any other error scenario…?
+      + How to work with Empty or Incomplete Directories
+      + Resumability of an analyis (for example - gvcf generation job) from the beginning or from the point it got interrupted??